scholarslab/scholarslab.github.io/collections/_people/jennifer-grayburn.md

 - Praxis Fellow, 2014–2015
 - Makerspace Technologist, 2015-2016
 ---
+Jennifer Grayburn was a 2014-2015 Praxis Fellow and 2015-2016 Makerspace Technologist.
+During that role, her bio text was:

 Jennifer is a 2015-2016 Makerspace Consultant and a 2014-2015 Praxis Fellow.
 She is a Ph.D.
 Candidate in the History of Art and Architecture and her research focuses on medieval architecture in Norse territories of NW Europe.